Yeger-Lotem-Lab-Code/HCA_Adipocytes_snRNA/readme.md

 The main code was written in R. It includes data processing, quality control, clustering and annotating the code file are under the "main_analysis" folder with the description of the files.

 #### Figures
-Data to generate each panel is deposited on Cellxgene if it requires the seurat/cellchat objects, and relevant CSV files are inside the figure's folder.
+Data to generate each panel is deposited on CELLxGENE if it requires the seurat/cellchat objects, and relevant CSV files are inside the figure's folder.
 Plots were generated as part of the pipeline via R.

 | Figure    | Panel    | Scripts                                                                                  |